MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/powermeter/software-defined-batteries.md

 The OEM is free to choose the constraints and conditions when the simple age balancing algorithm is not put into effect, besides when either internal or external batteries are out of power.
 For example the OEM may choose to not perform any age balancing when:

 1. The SOC/Processor is running in high performance mode
 2. The system is thermally unstable

 When the simple age balancing algorithm is not put in use (because of one or more conditions described above), the logic will revert back to OEM’s proprietary battery usage policy as depicted by process box (3) in the above flowchart.
 Process box (3) is the logic OEM would have put into effect if SDB was not supported.

-## <span id="adapting-sdb"></span><span id="ADAPTING-SDB"></span>Adapting SDB Algorithm for use with Hot Swappable Batteries
+## Adapting SDB Algorithm for use with Hot Swappable Batteries

 The simple age balancing SDB algorithm attempts to use the battery that is healthiest, although this strategy is works well to improve the long term battery life, it may severely impact the short term usability of the system as described in the following scenario.

 In the two battery system described above, consider the following situation:

 1. The user is expected to use the system long enough until charge in both internal and external Batteries is exhausted.

 2. The external battery has aged more compared to the internal battery.

 When the simple age balancing algorithm is exercised on this system it will attempt to deplete the charge stored in the internal battery first (based on condition #1 and #2 listed above).
 When user decides to detach the external battery after a while, it would result in a bad user experience because the battery capacity made available for use would dramatically decrease once external battery is detached as the internal battery would be used up.

 On a non-SDB system, this problem generally does not occur, because in most cases the external battery is depleted before the internal battery is put to use.

 It is therefore desired to selectively disable the simple age balancing algorithm when above scenario is likely to happen.

 To summarize, whenever the user is expected to use the system for long duration with external battery removed, it is optimal to disable the SDB Algorithm and revert to using the OEM battery usage policy (which generally favors using the external battery first).